snipline/snipcli/README.md

 ![SnipCLI Preview](https://f002.backblazeb2.com/file/snipline/2019-10-14+12.02.35.gif)

 Snipline CLI allows you to organise your favourite shell commands from the terminal.
-It can optionally sync to [Snipline](https://snipline.io) account.
+It can optionally sync to your [Snipline](https://snipline.io) account.

 ## Installation